francoismassart/buzz-buzzers/README.md

 ## Changelog

+### 2.2.0

+- Migration to TypeScript with types and IntelliSense
+- Better performances by using `Set` instead of array for storing event listeners

 ### 2.1.0

 - Support for multiple USB dongles (see `examples/multi-blink.js`)

 ### 2.0.0

 - Forked version from [functino/buzz-buzzers](https://github.com/functino/buzz-buzzers)
 - Works with Node 16 and has updated dependencies